1. Introduction - For Practitioners: Diagnostic & Assessment Guidelines

 For the purpose of evaluating psychiatric illness, accurately investigating claims and in the interests of public accountability, the Department of Veterans' Affairs (DVA) must have psychiatric reports of a high standard.
-This document provides an outline of DVA's requirements for reports relevant to the psychiatric diagnosis and assessment of claims.

 Such care and thoroughness is also expected in all posthumous cases, e.g. where the widow/er or dependant is applying for a war widow/er's or orphan's pension.
 The Guideline for operation of posthumous psychiatric diagnosis panel will be provided when relevant and outlines the procedure to be followed in cases where the veteran is deceased and a psychiatric condition forms part of the claim.
-The Repatriation Commission and Military Rehabilitation and Compensation Commission (the Commissions) have approved, in consultation with the Royal Australian & New Zealand College of Psychiatrists (RANZCP), the establishment of a panel of psychiatrists to provide posthumous diagnoses in such cases.
-If a panel of psychiatrists is unable to be convened, alternate options can be pursued according to the guideline.
+The Repatriation Commission and Military Rehabilitation and Compensation Commission (the Commissions) have approved, in consultation with the Royal Australian & New Zealand College of Psychiatrists (RANZCP) the establishment of a panel of psychiatrists to provide posthumous diagnoses in such cases.
+If a panel of psychiatrists are unable to be convened, alternate options can be pursued according to the guideline.

 In preparing their reports, practitioners should also take into account the Federal Court's Guidelines for Expert Witnesses in Proceedings in the Federal Court of Australia which may be obtained from the referring officer at DVA or from the Federal Court's website.